Coastal Flood Risk Study for Southeast Florida

 In 2014, the Federal Emergency Management Agency (FEMA) issued updated digital Flood Insurance Rate Maps (FIRMs) and associated Flood Insurance Study reports for Broward County.
 However, the FEMA studies included analyses for rivers, streams, and creeks and did not include a coastal analyses.

-The Federal Emergency Management Agency (FEMA) has begun a multi-year coastal analysis and mapping effort.
+In May 2014, FEMA began a multi-year coastal analysis and mapping effort.
 Through the analysis and mapping effort, FEMA will better identify, assess, and communicate hazards and risks associated with coastal flooding in the Southeastern United States.

 - Review of historical coastal flood events and dates to validate flood, wave and erosion analyses